 This data reveals the relevance of the care economy.

-In order to guarantee the right to a healthy old age with dignity and independent life, long-term care services are also necessary.
+In order to guarantee the right to a healthy old age with dignity and an independent life, long-term care services are also necessary.

-What is Care Economy?
+What is the Care Economy?

 The “care economy” is defined as the activities and relationships that go into addressing the physical, psychological, and emotional needs of adults, children, the elderly, the young, the frail, and the physically fit.